Best Omega-3 softgels: practical label checks before buying

 Healthcare-provider guidance for medications, surgery planning, pregnancy, allergies, or health questions.

-Amazon product images, prices, star ratings, and availability can change and are not displayed here unless supplied through approved Amazon data access.
-EPA/DHA values should be verified on the current Supplement Facts label before purchase.
+Amazon product images, prices, star ratings, and availability can change.
+We display them only when they are supplied through approved Amazon data access.
+Always verify EPA/DHA values on the current Supplement Facts label before purchase.

 FAQ

-Are omega-3 softgels better than liquid?
+Are Omega-3 softgels better than liquid?

 Not always.
 Softgels are convenient, while liquids can offer flexible serving.
 Compare EPA/DHA, source, serving size, taste, and daily-use fit.

-What should I compare on omega-3 softgel labels?
+What should I compare on Omega-3 softgel labels?

 Compare EPA/DHA per serving, softgel size, serving count, source, freshness cues, allergens, and healthcare-provider cautions where relevant.